dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ---
-meta: Link an Integrated DNS Provider to your DNSimple account to synchronize, manage, and view zones at other authoritative DNS providers within DNSimple.
+meta: Connect an Integrated DNS Provider to your DNSimple account to synchronize, manage, and view zones at other authoritative DNS providers within DNSimple.
 title: Integrated DNS Providers at DNSimple
-excerpt: Link an Integrated DNS Provider to your DNSimple account to synchronize, manage, and view zones at other authoritative DNS providers within DNSimple.
+excerpt: Connect an Integrated DNS Provider to your DNSimple account to synchronize, manage, and view zones at other authoritative DNS providers within DNSimple.
 categories:
 - DNS
 - Integrations